olvior/bloodthief-mod-loader/README.md

 To get started making a map, you'll have to start by setting up TrenchBroom.
 First install [TrenchBroom](https://trenchbroom.github.io/)

-- First, download the zip called `map_creation_files`.
+- First, download the zip called [`map_creation_files`](https://github.com/olvior/bloodthief-mod-loader/releases/download/v0.5.0/map_creation_files.zip).
 - Then unzip it anywhere
 - Then move the `Bloodthief.zip` file to the TrenchBroom game config folder
     - Windows: C:\Users\<username>\AppData\Roaming\TrenchBroom\games
     - Linux: ~/.TrenchBroom/games
-- Make sure the `Bloodthief` folder is inside the `games` folder
+- Make sure the `Bloodthief` folder is inside the `games` folder, then unzip it
 - Then open TrenchBroom, click new map, click open preferences, click Bloodthief, set the game path to the same path as where you moved the `Bloodthief.zip` file to.
 - Create a map with Bloodthief
 - All the textures and entities should be loaded